HummingbirdTechGroup/DumbsmartRepositories/README.md

 ## Dumbsmart Repositories

-This project is provides a layer that sits in between your project and a collection of fake repositories so that each document is stored into its own repository regardless of whether it was persisted as a relation of another object.
+This project provides a layer that sits in between your project and a collection of fake repositories so that each document is stored into its own repository regardless of whether it was persisted as a relation of another object.
 This layer is designed to be used on testing environments or on low data-level-access applications.
 Using this